p4535992/foundryvtt-smarteasy-target/README.md

 # Smart and Easy Target
-## THIS IS NOT A OFFICIAL MODULE, I'm just learning how to write code for Foundry VTT.
+## THIS IS NOT A OFFICIAL MODULE, BUT IT WORK

 A small Foundry VTT module that allows for easy targeting while holding "alt".
 Also allows for alt+clicking inside an AoE to target all tokens within that AoE.